 OPTIONAL REDEMPTION.
-The senior discount notes are subject to redemption at any time, at the option of WESCO, in whole or in part, on or after June 1, 2003 at redemption prices, plus accrued and unpaid interest, starting at 105.563% of principal, plus accrued and unpaid interest, during the 12-month period beginning June 1, 2003 and declining annually to 100% of principal, plus accrued and unpaid interest, on June 1, 2006 and thereafter.
+The senior discount notes are subject to redemption at any time, at the option of WESCO, in whole or in part, on or after June 1, 2003 at redemption prices (plus accrued and unpaid interest) starting at 105.563% of principal (plus accrued and unpaid interest) during the 12-month period beginning June 1, 2003 and declining annually to 100% of principal (plus accrued and unpaid interest) on June 1, 2006 and thereafter.
 At any time prior to June 1, 2001, WESCO may redeem, in whole but not in part, the senior discount notes with the proceeds of an equity offering at a redemption price equal to 111.125% of the accreted value at the date of redemption.

 CHANGE OF CONTROL.
-Upon the occurrence of a change of control, each holder of the senior discount notes has the option to sell its senior discount notes to WESCO at a purchase price equal to 101% of the principal amount thereof plus accrued and unpaid interest.
+Upon the occurrence of a change of control (as defined in senior discount indenture), each holder of the senior discount notes at a purchase price equal to 101% of the principal amount thereof (plus accrued and unpaid interest).